Nelson-Gon/manymodelr/README.md

 Obtaining correlations would mostly likely benefit from some form of visualization. `plot_corr` aims to achieve just that.
-There are currently two plot styles that is `squares` and `circles`. `circles` has the `shape` argument that can allow for more flexibility with respect to shape.
+There are currently two plot styles, `squares` and `circles`. `circles` has a `shape` argument that can allow for more flexibility.
 It should be noted that the correlation matrix supplied to this function is an object produced by `get_var_corr_`.

 To modify the plot a bit, we can choose to switch the x and y values as shown below.